-- Review publication HS 76 "Foods for Iowa 4-H Fairs
+Review publication HS 76 "Foods for Iowa 4-H Fairs - Quick Reference Guide" at https://store.extension.iastate.edu/product/6434 for information regarding prepared and preserved food products.

-Quick Reference Guide" at https://store.extension.iastate.edu/product/6434 for information regarding prepared and preserved food products. - Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged or displayed. - 3.
-All food products/exhibits should be appropriate for human consumption. - Food product exhibits must be prepared, baked or cooked using only food grade utensils and containers. - 5.
-Products that require refrigeration will not be accepted, judged or displayed. - 6.
-Meat jerky products are prohibited. - 7.
-The recipe must be included for any prepared food exhibit; credit the source of the recipe. - Preserved foods must include the Food Preservation Exhibit Label.
-Only food processed after August 1, 2021 is acceptable.
-Current USDA and/or Iowa State University guidelines for home food preservation must be used.
-Processed honey must include the Honey Exhibit Label.
+- Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged, or displayed. - 2.
+All food products/exhibits should be appropriate for human consumption. - Food product exhibits must be prepared, baked, or cooked using only food grade utensils and containers. - Products that require refrigeration will not be accepted, judged, or displayed. - 5.
+Meat jerky products are prohibited. - The recipe must be included for any prepared or preserved food exhibit, including the source of the recipe. - 7.
+Preserved foods must include the Preserved Food

-- Preserved food exhibits must include two product samples.
+- 4-H Exhibit Label.
+Only food processed after August 1, 2022, is acceptable.
+Current USDA and/ or lowa State University guidelines for home food preservation must be used.
+Processed honey must include the Honey Label for 4-H Exhibits. - Preserved foods exhibits must include two product samples.
 One will be opened for evaluation and discarded; the second will be placed on display and returned to the exhibitor.
-All perishable food products will be discarded when removed from display. - 10.
-Prepared foods should be placed on a firm disposable plate or flat cardboard.
-Place food product exhibit in a reclosable plastic bag with entry tag fastened outside the bag.
-Recommended number of items to include with the exhibit: Cookies, cupcakes, bars, muffins, rolls, etc. - four to six items; Cakes, loafs, pies, etc. - one whole product. - 11.
+All perishable food products will be discarded when removed from display. - Prepared foods should be placed on a firm disposable plate or flat cardboard.
+Place food product exhibit in a re-closable plastic bag with entry tag fastened outside the bag.
+Recommended number of items to include with the exhibit: - Cookies, cupcakes, bars, muffins, rolls, etc. four to six (6) items - 11.
+Cakes, loafs, pies, etc. one (1) whole product - 12.
 The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted.